 If you’re new to wine Tasting or need a refresher, click here to read our “Wine Tasting 101” post.

 Winemaking is woven into the culture of many of the countries we visit with Pure Adventures.
 If you’re a wine lover on a self-guided tour, you might drop in on favourite vineyard to see how the grapes are grown and the wine is made.
 Along the way you may discover a unique local producer you’ve never heard of, or take advantage of a tasting day to explore the nuances of the terroir.
-A little advance research can help you identify must-trys along your route, so we’ve compiled a list of regionally specific varietals to keep an eye out for next time you find yourself in wine country.
+A little advance research can help you identify must-trys along your route, so we’ve compiled a list of regionally famous wine varietals to keep an eye out for next time you find yourself in wine country.

 Germany – Riesling

 Riesling is Germany’s signature varietal — the first recorded reference to Riesling comes from the 15th century, when it became the drink of choice for German nobility.
 Today it accounts for nearly a quarter of the nation’s total wine production.
 Rieslings are typically low in alcohol, high in acidity, and prized for their refreshing crispness.
 Somewhat unusually for a white wine, they can age well.
 Older Rieslings develop a signature petroleum smell, which might sound unappetizing but is natural and prized as part of the grape’s unique profile.
 They range from sweet to bone-dry depending on the terroir.
 Because of the local climate, German Rieslings tend towards the dry side.
 They pair particularly well with spicy food because the acidity has a way of cleansing the palate.
+See this post by Wine Folly to learn more about Riesling varieties.

 Austria – Grüner Veltliner

-Austria’s favourite grape is Grüner Veltliner, or Grüner for short.
+Austria’s favorite grape is Grüner Veltliner, or Grüner for short.
 This wonderful white is often considered one the world’s best “food wines.”
 Again thanks to its high acidity it can hold its own even against red meat or a spicy plate of Vietnamese.
 The availability of plentiful, affordable Grüner is part of the charm, but the varietal has the sophistication to improve with age.
 “Reserve” Grüners exhibit a deeper hue and a peppery flavour.

 The terraced vineyards along the Danube are fairytale-pretty and make the ideal backdrop for a tasting.
 While you’re in Austria, consider trying the classic Grüner and weiner schnitzel combination.
 Vegetarians, on the other hand, will appreciate how well this one pairs with bitter veg like asparagus.